Abinaya-T/FullStack-AdminTable/README.md

 The [frontend](./frontend) part would communicate with the [backend](./backend) through a GraphQL API.
 You need to implement both.

-We've generated some boilerplate for you to get started.

-## What we'll be looking at

-- How you write idiomatic code.
-- How you deal with UI/UX.
-- How you navigate the requirements.
-- How you test & write testable code.
-- How you package the code.
-- How you deal with the security concerns.
-- How you communicate with your fellow programmers.

 ## Tasks

 1. On the [backend](./backend), change the GraphQL schema to reflect the [Data structure](#Data-structure)